Sunaram Soren: Legislative career

+Statue of Sunaram Soren in Baripada, enacted in 2010s.

-Soren came to Odisha from Ranchi after political invitation, and contested the 1952 Odisha Legislative Assembly election from Bahalda on the base of his organisation as an Indian National Congress candidate and became the constituency’s first MLA.
+Soren returned to Odisha after political invitation, and contested the 1952 Odisha Legislative Assembly election from Bahalda on the base of his organisation as an Indian National Congress candidate and became the constituency’s first MLA.
 Due to his role in tribal politics, he was appointed Minister for Tribal and Rural Welfare, Commerce, and Labour in Nabakrushna Choudhury’s cabinet from 20 February 1952 to 19 October 1956.
 After two year being elected to the assembly, he merged his organisation into Nikhil Utkal Adivasi Congress to counter the territorial claims of Jharkhand Party.

-He lost the 1957 election to independent candidate Surendramohan Hembram but regained the seat in 1961 as a Congress candidate.
+He lost the 1957 election to Jharkhand Party backed independent candidate Surendramohan Hembram but regained the seat in 1961 as a Congress candidate.
 In 1966, when the Congress in Odisha split to form the Orissa Jana Congress, Soren joined the Odisha fraction and retained his seat in the 1967 election.

-In later two elections, he lost to Jharkhand Party and independent candidate Sashibhusan Marandi, contesting as a Jharkhand Dal candidate.
+In 1971 assembly elections, he did not participate, and the Bahalda and neighbouring constituency Rairangpur were won by All India Jharkhand Party candidates Sashi Bhushan Marandi and Sidha Lal Murmu respectively.
+However, in 1974, he contested as a Jharkhand Party candidate but lost to Marandi, who contested as an Independent candidate.
 In 1977, he won back the seat as a Janata Party candidate and served until 1980.